The Twelfth Man: Personalities parodied

 In addition to Richie Benaud himself, Bill Lawry, Ian Chappell and Tony Greig, the 12th Man features various other Australian commentators from throughout Channel Nine's line-up.
 They include Max Walker, Mark "Tubby" Taylor, Ian's brother Greg Chappell, Michael "Slats" Slater, Englishman Mark Nicholas and West Indian Michael Holding.

 Several non-cricket commentators are also parodied by Birmingham.
 They include rugby league commentators Ray "Rabbits" Warren and Paul "Fatty" Vautin, Peter "Sterlo" Sterling, Steve Roach, Darrell Eastlake, Lou Richards, Jack "Supercoach" Gibson, Ian "Bear" Maurice, Mike "Gibbo" Gibson and horse racing commentator Ken Callander.

 Other figures from Australian culture are also parodied.
-They include media magnate and Channel Nine owner Kerry Packer, former prime minister John Howard, journalist Mike Munro and talkback radio personality Alan Jones.
+They include media magnate and Channel Nine owner Kerry Packer, former prime minister John Howard, journalist Mike Munro, Nine Network continuity announcer Steve Britten, and talkback radio personalities John Laws and Alan Jones.

 Comic themes

 Productions tend to focus on two themes: the voices and personalities of the commentators themselves, and parodies of athletes' names.
 This includes both humorous modifications of real-life players, as well as purely fictional names.
 Virtually all sports and teams are subject to this, except for the Australian cricket team.

 Names of Indian cricket team and Pakistani cricket team are the most commonly parodied.
 For example, Sunil Gavaskar is referred to as Sunil Haveascar, a humorous reference to his fictional teammate "Cuthis Arminhalf" (a reference to Mohinder Amarnath).
 New Zealand cricket team players' names are sometimes parodied, as are those of the England cricket team.
-The Australian cricket team is never parodied on the basis of their names, but humorous references still extend to other aspects of the team, in particular Bruce Reid who is called "Breece Rude" by Bill Lawry and who, at one stage, slips over and snaps in half before taping himself back together to resume playing (Reid was known throughout his career for being tall and thin and susceptible to injury).
+The Australian cricket team receives less parody on the basis of their names, but humorous references still extend to other aspects of the team, in particular Bruce Reid who is called "Breece Rude" by Bill Lawry and who, at one stage, slips over and snaps in half before taping himself back together to resume playing (Reid was known throughout his career for being tall and thin and susceptible to injury).

 Humor even extends to the names of umpires and team coaches.